giridhar7632/parallaxEffect/README.md

 })
 ```
 > **scrollY:** The read-only scrollY property of the Window interface returns the number of pixels that the document is currently **scrolled vertically**.
 This value is subpixel precise in modern browsers, meaning that it isn't necessarily a whole number.
-You can get the number of pixels the document is **scrolled horizontally** from the **scrollX** property.
+You can get the number of pixels the document is **scrolled horizontally** from the **scrollX** property. - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollY).

 The `parallax` function is called inside.
 Here, for this project we are going to select the layers with classes `layer-1` and `layer-3` from the document.
 Then the `distance` argument in `parallax` function is how much we scroll i.e., `window.scrollY` and the speed value can be customised.
 The `speed` argument decides whether the layer moves faster or slower.
 Add the following code<br>